ALMA Lensing Cluster Survey: Deep 1.2 mm Number Counts and Infrared Luminosity Functions at $z\simeq1-8$: Number counts CIB

 In Figure \ref{fig:nc_dif}, we also show previous ALMA measurements of submm--mm number counts in the literature to compare with our estimate \citep{hatsukade2013,ono2014,carniani2015,fujimoto2016,oteo2016,aravena2016,dunlop2017,umehata2017,hatsukade2018,zavala2018,arancibia2018,franco2018,gonzalez2020,gomez2021}.
 For measurements observed at different wavelengths from 1.2 mm, we scale the flux density by assuming a typical FIR SED shape based on a single modified black body with dust temperature $T_{\rm dust}$=35\,K, spectral index $\beta_{\rm d}=1.8$, and $z=2$.
 For several measurements at 870~$\mu$m in Band~7 \citep{karim2013,stach2018,simpson2020,bethermin2020}, we use the predicted 870 and 1150~$\mu$m fluxes from the {\sc magphys} modeling of the 707 870-$\mu$m selected SMGs in the AS2UDS survey from \cite{dudzeviciute2020} to derive a relation between $S_{870\mu \rm m}/S_{1150\mu \rm m}$ and $S_{870\mu \rm m}$ of the form: $S_{870\mu \rm m}/S_{1150\mu \rm m} = 2.3 - 0.04 \times S_{870\mu \rm m}$.
 This flux ratio variation is primarily driven by the evolution in the median redshift of the SMG population with submm flux density \citep[e.g.,][]{stach2018,simpson2020}.

-In general, we find that our measurements are consistent with previous studies within the errors.
+\tcb{Although some uncertainty may remain in the flux conversion to 1.15~mm,} we find that our measurements are consistent with previous studies within the errors in general.
 At $S_{\rm 1.2mm}> 1.0$ mJy, our measurements are in excellent agreement with the previous results from the follow-up ALMA observations for bright SMGs at 870$\mu$m \citep{karim2013, stach2018, simpson2020}.
 For intermediate flux densities of $S_{\rm 1.2mm}\simeq$ 0.1--1.0 mJy, the ALCS number counts fall between the scatter of previous studies and are mostly consistent with the previous measurements within the 1$\sigma$ uncertainties.
 At $S_{\rm 1.2mm}<$ 0.1 mJy, our measurements remain consistent with the results obtained in the HUDF (ASPECS; \citealt{gonzalez2020}) down to $\simeq$ 0.04~mJy and with \cite{fujimoto2016} to $\simeq$ 0.02~mJy, within their 1$\sigma$ uncertainties.